 - Connie and Ted’s – get your fill of New England-inspired seafood dishesf like Jo’s Wicked Good Chowda’ Sampler and lobster rolls.

-Where To Stay In Downtown Los Angeles
+Where To Stay In Downtown LA

 This is the historic core of the city, and it’s a lot of fun to stay in.
 There are various areas to visit, including Japantown, Koreatown, Chinatown, and the trendy Arts District.